 Every day I am amazed at the perfection and beauty of my new home!
 Lighthouse Contracting Group made the entire experience a joy, and practically stress-free.
 I had envisioned my dream home for so long, which made many of the design decisions easier.
 However, when I didn’t know what direction to go in the team knew what my vision was and helped by making every detail true to my style.
 The thoughtfulness and care the team put into building this home can be seen everywhere – from the custom-built barn door to the perfect staircase, the shadowbox memorial to the built-in bookshelves for my record player and albums.
 I can’t imagine being any happier with my new home!

-If you enjoyed viewing Sophie’s custom cape home, here are a few design details to inspire you.
+If you enjoyed viewing Sophie’s new construction, here are a few design details to inspire you.

 - Butcher block counter tops